-8 Killer Tips for Creating a YouTube Gaming Channel in 2021
+11 Killer Tips for Starting a YouTube Gaming Channel in 2022

-Starting a gaming channel on YouTube is no easy feat.
-Playing video games is an activity millions of people enjoy, so naturally, the competition is stiff.
+Starting a gaming YouTube channel is no easy feat.
+Millions of people play video games in their free time, so naturally, the competition is stiff.

 You have famous creators like PewDiePie, Mumbo Jumbo, and DanTDM dominating the space with billions of YouTube views.
 The MrBeast Gaming channel has a whopping 25 million subscribers.
 Beyond that, you have thousands of small channels worldwide to compete with.

-That makes it difficult for new creators to cut through the noise on YouTube, let alone go viral.
+That makes it difficult for new creators to stand out, let alone go viral.
 But that doesn’t mean it’s impossible.
-Growing a gaming channel gets much easier when you focus on what matters - your audience, trending opportunities, and the best YouTube tools for earning more views.

 1. Focus On One Game to Grow Your YouTube Channel